Testing Programs and Services

 The Marine Corps Afloat Education Program provides undergraduate level courses to Marines aboard ship.
 These programs are provided by Park University utilizing Marine instructors.

-The Tools for Advanced Manufacturing for Veterans (TAMV) class provides Veterans with the opportunity to learn skills applicable to careers in the manufacturing industry.
-It also teaches participants how to transfer their military skills and experience onto their resume in language that is recognized by the manufacturing industry.
+Learn how to transfer your military skills and experience to civilian careers in the manufacturing industry.
+The Tools for Advanced Manufacturing for Veterans (TAMV) class teaches participants how to transfer their military skills and experience onto their resume in language that is recognized by the manufacturing industry.
 The ultimate goal for this program is to prepare participants for careers and connect them with career opportunities in North Carolina.
-Upon completion participants will receive the following certifications and certificates, as well as awareness to skills sets that lead to employment in various different industries:
+Upon completion participants will receive the following certifications and certificates, as well as awareness to skill sets that lead to employment in various different industries:

-- Innovation Design that Creates Opportunities to Develop Solutions
+- Innovation Design – Create Opportunities to Develop Solutions

 - OSHA 30-Hour Industrial Safety Certification